Polynomial decomposition: Applications

-but straightforward application of the quartic formula gives equivalent results but in a form that is difficult to simplify and difficult to understand; one of the four roots is:
+but straightforward application of the quartic formula gives a form that is difficult to simplify and difficult to understand; one of the four roots is:

 Algorithms

 The first algorithm for polynomial decomposition was published in 1985, though it had been discovered in 1976, and implemented in the Macsyma/Maxima computer algebra system.
 That algorithm takes exponential time in worst case, but works independently of the characteristic of the underlying field.

 A 1989 algorithm runs in polynomial time but with restrictions on the characteristic.

 A 2014 algorithm calculates a decomposition in polynomial time and without restrictions on the characteristic.